sizeofvoid/libopeninput/doc/user/device-quirks.rst

 libinput requires extra information from devices that is not always readily available.
-For example, some touchpads are known to have jumping cursors under specific conditions. libinput ships a set of files containting the so-called model quirks to provide that information.
+For example, some touchpads are known to have jumping cursors under specific conditions. libinput ships a set of files containing the so-called model quirks to provide that information.
 Model quirks are usually installed under ``/usr/share/libinput/<filename>.quirks`` and are standard ``.ini`` files.
 A file may contain multiple section headers (``[some